dQuadrant/kuber/docs/docs/hydra-js-client/buildTx.md

 ## Parameters

 - `tx`: An object representing the transaction to be built.
 This object should conform to the expected transaction structure for Hydra.
+For a comprehensive reference on transaction builder fields and their usage, please refer to the [KuberIDE TxBuilder Object Reference](https://kuberide.com/kuber/docs/tx-builder-reference).
 - `submit`: An optional `boolean` indicating whether to submit the transaction to the head.
 Defaults to `false`.

 ## Returns